The first thing you should do before your next outdoor training session? Jump into

 the coldest shower you can handle and stay under for five minutes.
 If that sounds pretty punishing, you’re not wrong.
 But there’s a method to this madness, because taking a cold shower benefits your mind and body in a myriad of ways.

 If you’re tempted to channel your inner Wim Hof but need a little convincing before you embrace the chill, an emerging body of scientific evidence makes a case for turning the temperature dial 180-degrees.
-You needn’t go full iceman to fire up the most potent cold shower benefits, either – 21 degrees Celcius or lower is cool enough.
+You needn’t go full Iceman to fire up the most potent cold shower benefits, either – 21 degrees Celsius or lower is cool enough.

 The first time you try it, you’ll hate it.
-This is a good thing.
 Relax, keep your breathing steady, focus your mind and stick with it.
 It will help you build the mental fortitude you need when committing to a tough training programme.
 Plus, once it’s over, you will have completed the hardest part of your workout.
 It’s unlikely you’ll skip the rest.

 Ready to lift your health and training to a new degree?
-We run through 12 science-backed reasons to turn your next shower baltic.
+We thought so.
+Should you need a little more convincing, however, here’s 13 science-backed reasons to turn your next shower baltic.
+You can thank us later.

 Cold Showers...
 Elevate Your Mood